tangodjg/display/README.md

 Windows Media Player Legacy is still available with Windows 11.

 The WMP folder contains the plugin for Windows Media Player Legacy.
+It was originally compiled for x86 (Intel, AMD processors).
+Compatibility with arm (Qualcomm processor) is unknown.

 The MM folder contains the plugin for Media Monkey.

 # TangoDJG License